sky-hub/graphql-ce/app/code/Magento/CatalogGraphQl/README.md

-# CatalogGraphQl
+# QuoteGraphQl

-**CatalogGraphQl** provides type and resolver information for the GraphQl module to generate catalog and product information endpoints.
+**CatalogGraphQl** provides type and resolver information for the GraphQl module to generate quote (cart) information endpoints.
+Also provides endpoints for modifying a quote.